olegware/olegbot/README.md

-#Olegbot is a discord bot written in py which I hope to turn into a useful tool for language study
+# Olegbot is a discord bot written in py which I hope to turn into a useful tool for language study

 If you wish to use olegbot, contact me (<b>oleg#1357</b>) via disc

-Existing commands list (Not updating regularly, likely inaccurate/outdated until main functions complete):
+<strong>Existing commands list (Not updating regularly, likely inaccurate/outdated until main functions complete):</strong>

    - "/newn5, /newn4, /newn3, /newn2, /newn1 - Sends a word in Japanese from levels N5-N1 respectively, with a link to jisho.org"
    - "/mystudybook - Displays all words added to the user's studybook"